Why choose us?

-Unfortunately, your insurance price is likely to go up if you’ve claimed.
-Even if the accident wasn’t your fault, a claim will usually result in an increased price.
-If you’ve lost your NCB, you’ll also lose out on any discounts that may have been applied to your previous policies.
+As a general rule, your insurance price is likely to go up if you’ve made a claim.
+Even if the accident wasn’t your fault, a claim usually results in an increased price.
+If you’ve lost your NCB, you might also lose out on any discounts that may have been applied to your previous policies.

 Yes, you should tell your insurer about any accident involving your car, even if you don’t make a claim.
 When you get a car insurance policy, we ask you about all accidents in the past five years.
 If you don’t disclose a previous accident, it could void any future claims you make.

 Some insurance companies might offer a discount if you’ve taken a Pass Plus course or an advanced driving course.
 These courses bolster your driving skills, which in theory should reduce your risk of an accident and, in turn, your insurance costs.
 Check with the insurer whether they offer these discounts.